Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-> Harp not on that string.		-- William Shakespeare, \"Henry VI\"
+> You will be advanced socially, without any special effort on your part.
 </details>

 <details>